It’s not a free lunch – it’s a Nestlé marketing strategy

 Such events violate World Health Assembly Resolutions on conflicts of interest and so Baby Milk Action was present at the entrance to the Holiday Inn where the event was being staged to inform participants of this fact.

-The attached leaflet was provided to anyone willing to take it.
+A leaflet was provided to anyone willing to take it.

 Baby Milk Action is preparing a kit of materials to enable others to do the same wherever Nestlé, its leading competitor, Danone, or other baby food companies target health workers with sponsorship.